• Free shipping on all orders

 DNA in Dogs

-DNA, also known as Deoxyribonucleic acid, contains the genetic code for nearly all living creatures.
-All creatures have their own unique genetic sequence, which the DNA strands contain.
-All humans and animals have their own specific codes, but they also have similarities to one another.
-DNA markers are found on the chromosomes, which the labs use to help determine dog breeds and health conditions.
+DNA, also known as deoxyribonucleic acid, contains the genetic code that’s unique for every living creature.
+Nearly every cell in the body contains the complete set of the DNA that defines that particular individual.1 All humans and animals have their own specific codes, but they also have similarities to one another.
+Genetic markers are DNA sequences found on the chromosomes, which the labs use to help determine dog breeds and health conditions.2

-DNA testing relies on genetic markers found in the cells of the sample, which is sent in for testing.
-Thankfully, most kits use a sample of saliva, which contains cells that have your dog’s DNA.
-Dog DNA testing labs rely on the same science as human DNA testing, using the cells in the saliva to find the genetic markers.
+Most kits request a sample of saliva, which contains cells that have your dog’s DNA.
+The testing labs extract the DNA from the cells in the saliva in order to find the genetic markers.

 Accuracy of DNA Testing